amor71/LiuAlgoTrader/docs/source/Samples.rst

 Mama-Fama Strategy
 ==================

-The folder includes a real-life example of `LiuAlgoTrader` usage.
+The folder_ includes a real-life example of `LiuAlgoTrader` usage.

+.. _folder:

 **Step 1**: off-hours calculations

 1. Make sure you have a database setup for usage w/ `LiuAlgoTrader`.
-Details for setting up a docker can be found heere: https://github.com/amor71/trade_deploy run the `market_miner` application,
+Details for setting up a docker can be found here: https://github.com/amor71/trade_deploy run the `market_miner` application,

 2. Ensure all environment variables are properly setup, specifically the database DSN, and the Alpaca API credentials,